 Deep Bay is located on Vancouver Island, 26 km north of Qualicum Beach, the area is known as “lighthouse country”.
 Lighthouse Country is named for the two lighthouses that mark its boundaries, it stretches from Qualicum Bay on the south end to Fanny Bay on the north end.
 In between these communities you will find a wealth of things to do.
 The Harbor is a pretty cool place to start.

-The area is well known for its fishing, did you know that at one time, it was considered by most to be the best salmon fishing area on the BC coast.
+The area is well known for its fishing, did you know that at one time, it was considered by most to be the best fishing area on the BC coast.
 It still is excellent for fishing and big springs are consistently pulled into the boat in the waters surrounding Deep Bay.
-The area has been occupied for thousands of years by the first people, it was not until the late 1800 that the Europeans began to arrive, the abundance of fish and the vast forests of giant trees were what drew them here.
+The area has been occupied for thousands of years by the first people, it was not until late 1800 that the Europeans began to arrive, the abundance of fish and the vast forests of giant trees were what drew them here.

 Deep Bay area is an excellent place to go kayaking, so many little bays and islands to explore, you could head across and spent time on the waters that surround Denman Island or continue past and check out the sea caves of Hornby island.
-It can all stars at Deep Bay Harbor, your gateway to adventure.
+It can all start at the Deep Bay Harbor, your gateway to adventure.